NSWHP-Genomics/.github/profile/README.md

 Hi there 👋

 ## :warning: Disclaimer :warning: ##
-All projects hold on this site are for research only and are experimental in nature, none is authorized/certified for production or clinical use.
+All projects hold on this site are for __research only__ and are __experimental in nature__, __NONE__ is authorized/certified for production or clinical use.
+All responsibilities reside with developers, exercise with caution.

 ## 🌈 Contribution guidelines 🌈
 how can the community get involved?